KeyboardKit/website/collections/_posts/2022/2022-11-24-keyboard-typing-explained.md

 ---
-title:  Keyboard typing explained
+title:  Keyboard Typing Explained
 date:   2022-11-24 06:00:00 +0100
 tags:   gestures

 image:  /assets/headers/icon.png
 ---

-KeyboardKit is getting a brand new gesture engine, which will make the typing experience a lot closer to the native keyboards while at the same time add tool for the future.
+KeyboardKit is getting a new gesture engine, which will make the typing experience a lot closer to the one in the native iOS keyboards.
+But have you ever considered what is involved in typing on a software keyboard?
+It's actually a quite complex combination of gestures and features.
+Let's take a look at some of them.

 ![Icon badge]({{page.image}})